British citizenship – now or never?

 With the future of UK immigration more uncertain than ever, now may be the time to apply for British citizenship and protect your rights.

-As it stands, a person with Indefinite Leave to Remain (“ILR”) or settled status can generally apply for British citizenship once they have held that permanent status for at least 12 months, subject to meeting other requirements.
+At present, individuals with Indefinite Leave to Remain (“ILR”) or settled status are generally eligible to apply for British citizenship once they have held that status for at least 12 months, subject to meeting all the relevant requirements.

 • Am I eligible for ILR?